kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(vi\) A description of the critical parts that may not be changed, adjusted, or repaired without an FAA flight check to confirm published operations.

-\(d\) The owner or his maintenance representative must make a ground check of the ISMLS facility periodically in accordance with procedures approved by the FAA at the time of commissioning, and must report the results of the checks as provided in §171.275.
+\(d\) The owner or his maintenance representative must make a ground check of the ISMLS facility periodically in accordance with procedures approved by the FAA at the time of commissioning, and must report the results of the checks as provided in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.275   Reports.|§171.275]].

 \(e\) Modifications to an ISMLS facility may be made only after approval by the FAA of the proposed modification submitted by the owner.